 Novartis is fully committed to keeping health care professionals updated on the safety of crizanlizumab.

 Crizanlizumab is currently being investigated in clinical trials globally.
-Marketing authorization has been obtained in the following countries: United States, Bahrain, Brazil, Albania, India, United Arab Emirates, Oman and Qatar.
+Marketing authorization has been obtained in more than 40 countries including the United States, all 27 EU member states plus the United Kingdom, Iceland, Norway, and Liechtenstein, as well as Albania, Australia, Bahrain, Brazil, Dominican Republic, India, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, South Africa and United Arab Emirates (UAE).

-Infusion-related reactions are a known side effect of monoclonal antibodies including crizanlizumab, and are included in the Warnings and Precautions and Adverse Reactions section of the crizanlizumab label in countries where crizanlizumab has obtained marketing authorization for treatment of SCD as well as in investigational study documents and treatment plans for the ongoing trials in patients with SCD.
+IRRs are a known side effect of monoclonal antibodies including crizanlizumab, and are included in the crizanlizumab label in countries where crizanlizumab has obtained marketing authorization for treatment of SCD as well as in investigational study documents and treatment plans for the ongoing trials in patients with SCD.
 Pain events, such as back pain, oropharyngeal pain, arthralgia, myalgia, abdominal pain, musculoskeletal chest pain, and infusion site pain are also included in the label (where applicable), investigational study documents and treatment plans, as adverse reactions.
 Arthralgia and back pain are listed as very common adverse (>10%) drug reactions in the label.

-Novartis has also received other reports of patients who have experienced a pain event within 24 hours of infusion along with other events that occurred.
-Due to the nature of postmarketing reports, the available information on these cases is incomplete, including a confirmed diagnosis of the adverse event.
-Novartis is actively gathering additional information to better understand these reports, as part of our ongoing comprehensive analysis.
-As of July 5, 2020, none of the patients who experienced these adverse events have died.
+Novartis has also received other reports of patients who have experienced pain events within 24 hours of infusion along with other events that have occurred at or around the same time.
+Due to the nature of postmarketing reports, the information available in these reports is incomplete, and a confirmed diagnosis of the adverse event is often not included.
+Novartis is actively gathering additional information to better understand these reports.

 Ongoing actions and reviews